arashkaffamanesh/practical-kubernetes-problems/README.md

 </p>
 </details>

-Since K8s secrest are not so secret, there are some ways to keep you secrets secret:
+Since K8s secrets are not so secret, there are some ways to keep you secrets secret:

 https://learnk8s.io/kubernetes-secrets-in-git